Economic Justice

 National Alliance to End Homelessness v.
 U.S. Department of Housing and Urban Development

-This case was filed by a broad coalition of local governments and nonprofit organizations across the country — including Rhode Island-based nonprofits Crossroads Rhode Island and Youth Pride, Inc. — seeking to stop the Trump-Vance administration from creating unlawful and unreasonable restrictions for funding for proven solutions to homelessness, threatening to push hundreds of thousands of families onto the street as cold winter months arrive.
+This is the second case filed by a broad coalition of local governments and nonprofit organizations across the country — including Rhode Island-based nonprofits Crossroads Rhode Island and Youth Pride, Inc. — seeking to stop the Trump-Vance administration from creating unlawful and unreasonable restrictions for funding for proven solutions to homelessness, threatening to push hundreds of thousands of families onto the street as cold winter months arrive.
+This case was filed regarding the 2026 fiscal year notice of funding opportunities (NOFO).
+See NAEH v.
+HUD (case number: 1:25-cv-00636) for information about the other case challenging HUD's NOFOs.